Social Anxiety Counseling

 Would you rather…

-- Light your face on fire – or – approach someone whom you’re interested in?
+- Light your face on fire – or – approach a stranger at a party?

-- Deliver a high-stakes, professional presentation in front of 30 of your coworkers – or – ingest a handful of tacks?
+- Deliver a high-stakes, professional presentation in front of 30 of your coworkers – or – swallow a handful of tacks?

-- Attend a graduation party for your niece, where most of the guests are strangers – or – always feel on the verge of sneezing, without ever finding relief?
+- Attend a graduation party for your niece, where most of the guests are strangers – or – lock yourself in a dark closet?

-- Work out in a crowded gym AND get dressed afterward in a public locker room – or – only eat mayonnaise for the rest of your life?
+- Work out in a crowded gym AND get dressed afterward in a public locker room – or – watch that Jane Fonda workout video for the 98th time?

-If your decision doesn’t seem intuitive—or eating those tacks is actually looking pretty appealing in comparison—then you could have Social Anxiety Disorder, the third most common mental health condition in the United States.
+If eating those tacks is actually looking pretty appealing in comparison, you could have Social Anxiety Disorder, the third most common mental health condition in the United States.